 Visit the LADDER website and enroll!

 During enrollment, you will be asked questions about your individual.
-If he/she has participated in a research study or visited a 15q Clinic, some information could already be in LADDER.
+If he/she has participated in a research study or visited an ASF Clinic, some information could already be in LADDER.
 During enrollment you will consent to linking the information together.

-Plus, completing enrollment in LADDER, will reduce the number of times you will need to fill out the same information when participating in collaborating research studies or visiting a 15q Clinical Research Network Clinic.
+Plus, completing enrollment in LADDER, will reduce the number of times you will need to fill out the same information when participating in collaborating research studies or visiting an ASF Clinic.